 Following is the sentence suggested by 609r5 in the last TGac Ad hoc meeting in May 5th, and it can also cover the concept:

-“by non-HT or last received”
+“If a TXOP is protected by non-HT or non-HT duplicate RTS/CTS, the TXOP holder shall set the CH_BANDWIDTH parameter in TXVECTOR of a PPDU to be the same or narrower than the CH_BANDWIDTH parameter in RXVECTOR of the last received CTS in the same TXOP.”

 But, TXOP BW of the VHT STAs is determined by CH_BANDWIDTH_IN_NON_HT parameter instead of CH_BANDWIDTH parameter in RXVECTOR of the CTS frame if Dynamic bandwidth operation is used.
 In other cases, TXOP Bandwidth is determined by CH_BANDWIDTH parameter in TXVECTOR of the RTS frame.
 So, we propose to update this sentence.